Stoeoeoe/godot_data_editor/README.md

 * Copy the "addons" folder into your project folder
 * Open your project in the editor and navigate to the plugin (Scene -> Project Settings -> Plugins)
 * The plugin "godot_data_editor" should now appear, change the status from "Inactive" to "Active"
-* Restart the editor to make sure that the _data_ singleton is loaded properly.
-If _data_ was not added, add a [singleton] to the class "addons/godot_data_editor/data.gd".
+* Add the _data_ singleton which allows you to access the data later on.
+To do so, go to the Project Settings -> AutoLoad, then enter "addons/godot_data_editor/data.gd" as path and "data" as Node Name.
+Save the singleton by clicking on "Add".
+![singleton]

 I intend to upload the plugin to the AssetLib, once I feel it is stable enough.